Example 04: CSV Import - Tables (Documents)¶

 ✅ Type Inference by Java¶

-- Java CSV importer automatically analyzes data and selects optimal types
+- Java-side SQL import path automatically analyzes data and selects optimal types

 - Handles LONG, DOUBLE, STRING intelligently based on actual values